GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 This guide covers our guidelines when writing GDScript code.

 We use it to keep our code clean and maintainable.
-They build upon the [official GDScript guidelines](http://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html).
+It builds upon the [official GDScript guidelines](http://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html).

 We will cover: